Scaling the Convex Barrier with Sparse Dual Algorithms: Experiments

-We compare the effect on final verification time of using the different bounding methods in $\S$\ref{sec:incomp_verif} within BaBSR, a branch and bound algorithm presented by \citet{Bunel2020}.
-In BaBSR, branching is carried out by splitting an unfixed ReLU into its passing and blocking phases (see $\S$\ref{sec:stratified} for a description of branch and bound).
-In order to determine which ReLU to split on, BaBSR employs an inexpensive heuristic based on the bounding algorithm by \citet{Wong2018}.
-The goal of the heuristic is to assess which ReLU induces maximum change in the domain's lower bound when made unambiguous.
+We compare the effect on final verification time of using the different bounding methods in $\S$\ref{sec:incomp_verif} within BaBSR.
 When stratifying two bounding algorithms (see $\S$\ref{sec:stratified}) we denote the resulting method by the names of both the looser and the tighter bounding method, separated by a plus sign (for instance, \textbf{Big-M~+~Active Set}).
-In addition to assessing the various bounding methods within BaBSR, we compare against the following complete verification~algorithms: \begin{itemize} \item \textbf{MIP $\mathcal{A}_k$} encodes problem \eqref{eq:noncvx_pb} as a Big-M MIP~\citep{Tjeng2019} and solves it in Gurobi by adding cutting planes from $\mathcal{A}_k$.
+In addition, we compare against the following complete verification~algorithms: \begin{itemize} \item \textbf{MIP $\mathcal{A}_k$} encodes problem \eqref{eq:noncvx_pb} as a Big-M MIP~\citep{Tjeng2019} and solves it in Gurobi by adding cutting planes from $\mathcal{A}_k$.
 This mirrors the original experiments from~\citet{Anderson2020}. \item \textbf{ERAN}~\citep{eran}, a state-of-the-art complete verification toolbox.
-Results on the dataset by~\citet{Lu2020Neural} are taken from the recent VNN-COMP competition\footnote{These were executed by \citet{eran} on a 2.6 GHz Intel Xeon CPU E5-2690 with 512 GB of main memory, utilising $14$ cores.}~\citep{vnn-comp}. \end{itemize} \sisetup{detect-weight=true,detect-inline-weight=math,detect-mode=true}
+Results on the data set by~\citet{Lu2020Neural} are taken from the recent VNN-COMP competition\footnote{These were executed by \citet{eran} on a 2.6 GHz Intel Xeon CPU E5-2690 with 512 GB of main memory, utilising $14$ cores.}~\citep{vnn-comp}. \item \textbf{Fast-and-Complete}~\citep{xu2021fast}: a recent complete verifier based on BaBSR that pairs fast dual bounds with Gurobi Planet to obtain state-of-the-art performance. \end{itemize} \sisetup{detect-weight=true,detect-inline-weight=math,detect-mode=true}

 We use $100$ iterations for BDD+ (as done by \citet{BunelDP20}) and $180$ for Big-M, which was tuned to employ roughly the same time per bounding computation as BDD+.
 We re-employed the same hyper-parameters for Big-M, Active Set and Saddle Point, except the number of iterations.
 For dual iterative algorithms, we solve 300 subproblems at once for the base network and 200 for the deep and wide networks (see $\S$\ref{sec:parallel-masked}).
-Additionally, dual variables are initialised from their parent node's bounding computation.
-As in \citet{BunelDP20}, the time-limit is kept at one hour.
+Additionally, dual variables are initialized from their parent node's bounding computation.
+As in \citet{BunelDP20}, the time-limit is kept at one hour. \\